Philsie/ARRS-documentation/Users/USA/garlicaxc.md

       https://drive.google.com/drive/u/2/folders/1GNlQnDP7NufYQNck770BJ7phioGtTPb5
       ```
   This contains a file named `blowfish.png`; it's just a picture of a blowfish.<br>
   `https://stegonline.georgeom.net/image` this website allowed us to identify a chunk of text embedded in the image, it's below and a bit to the left of the fish's mouth.
 Best visible on the "Red 3" Bit Plane.
+The word makes out msord, or resord.

   ## What we Know